Profitbase/Episode-Docs/articles/invision/docs/sqlreports/chartformatting.md

 **Data Labels Formatter**

 >Callback JavaScript function to format the data label.

+> [!NOTE]
-Note that if a [ format ] is defined, the format takes precedence and the formatter is ignored.
+> If a [ format ] is defined, the format takes precedence and the formatter is ignored.
 Available data are:
 >
 >``[ this.centage ]``
 >